How to Travel Prepared this Holiday Season, with Travel Protection

 Not every holiday vacation is a trip to see family.
 Sometimes you just want to get away from it all during the holidays – and when you do, it’s often somewhere where you can ski, golf, or otherwise recreate.
 Sporting-equipment coverage is vital to help protect your holiday-season recreation if your equipment is delayed or damaged.

 Traveling with sporting equipment that you love can be nerve-wracking.
-Fortunately, Generali has sporting-equipment coverage baked into its Premium and Preferred plans, so your clubs, rackets, skis, and fishing tackle can be taken care of if they are lost, stolen or damaged.
+Fortunately, we have Sporting-Equipment coverage baked into our Premium and Preferred Plans, so you’ll have help if your clubs, rackets, skis, and fishing tackle are lost, stolen or damaged.

 Vacation Rentals

 Another popular type of holiday travel is renting a vacation property with the family.
-Generali has a wide range of vacation rental coverage options that can help protect you not only if your trip is cancelled due to a covered event, but if you get our Travel Secure vacation rental insurance, you can also be covered for accidental damage to the rental and be reimbursed if your damage deposit is withheld due to a covered loss.
+Generali Global Assistance has a wide range of vacation rental coverage options that may help protect you not only if your trip is canceled due to a covered event, but if you get our Travel Secure vacation rental protection, you may also be covered for accidental damage to the rental and be reimbursed if your damage deposit is withheld due to a covered loss.

 Enough things go wrong during the holidays without adding vacation rental issues to the pile.
-For those at least, Generali can help.
+For many of those types of issues, we can help.

 Baggage Loss and Damage

-Generali travel insurance covers lost, damaged or stolen bags – and you can even be reimbursed if you have to buy personal effects because your bags were delayed for a certain amount of time during you trip.
+Our plans can help cover lost, damaged or stolen bags – and you may even be reimbursed if you have to buy personal effects because your bags were delayed for the amount of time specified in your state specific plan during your trip.

 Assistance and Concierge Services